krishnasilalahi/webserver/README.md

 I prepared test directory public/ which contains index.html.
 You can change into this directory before running the server to how the webserver response html content.

+## Design decision

+Due to limitation of using only standard Java SE 8:
+1. Use combination of ServerSocket and BufferedReader to process incoming request to port 80.
+2. Use combination of BufferedWriter and StringBuilder to generate response.
+3. Build own HTTPStatus class using Map, currently only 200, 404 and 500 HTTP status included.

-## Known issue
+## Future improvements

-1. No configuration for port, serving directory
+1. Add configuration for port, serving directory.
-2. Missing tests
+2. Complete HTTP error status.
+3. Add unit tests.
+4. Use Threading and Non blocking IO.